2018 US Nuclear Posture Review: Intent and Implications

 The NPR text also expands the circumstances that can lead to a possible use of nuclear weapons by the US against an adversary by introducing a new and rather ambiguous category of "non-nuclear strategic attacks."
 This could include a host of possibilities from cyber warfare, conventional attacks on civilian population and infrastructure, to a chemical or biological weapons attack.
 The text goes on to say that “It remains the policy of the United States to retain some ambiguity regarding the precise circumstances that might lead to a US nuclear response.”

-Employing ambiguity in a country's nuclear doctrine is not new; the French nuclear doctrine, for example, maintains vagueness as to what constitutes 'national interests'.
-Nonetheless, lack of transparency in explicitly stating the circumstances that would justify a nuclear strike against an adversary, especially if the US uses non-strategic nuclear weapons, can create space for a pre-emptive strike from the adversary due to uncertainty about a possible first strike.
+Employing ambiguity in a country's nuclear doctrine is not new; the French nuclear doctrine, for example, maintains vagueness as to what constitutes ‘national interests’.
+Nonetheless, lack of transparency in explicitly stating the circumstances that would lead to a nuclear strike against an adversary, especially in case of non-strategic nuclear weapons, can create space for a pre-emptive strike from the adversary owing to the uncertainty of possible first strike.

 The NPR uses the “uncertain international security environment” and Russia’s muscle-flexing as justifications for significantly modernising its existing nuclear arsenal.
 Although it claims to be responding to changing strategic necessities, it is also true that as the Doomsday Clock nears midnight, in many ways the NPR carries the potential of doing further disservice to nuclear non-proliferation, and making the global security environment more perilous.

 Shivani Singh is a Researcher with the Nuclear Security Programme (NSP) at IPCS.